virjilakrum/frame_for_farcaster/README.md

 # Frame for Farcaster

+## About Project

+## Daily Token Giveaway Frame (For Warpcast)

+**Overview:**

+This daily token giveaway frame is a frame that can be used for daily token distribution on the Warpcast platform.
+Users can claim their daily token allocations after following the project and recasting the frame.
+The frame automates token distribution using the Solana blockchain and Warpcast API.

+**Features:**

+* **Daily Token Allocation:** Users can claim a certain amount of tokens once every 24 hours.
+* **Easy Integration:** The frame can be easily integrated into the Warpcast platform with minimal coding.
+* **Secure Token Distribution:** Tokens are distributed securely through the Solana blockchain.
+* **Enhanced User Experience:** Users can claim tokens through a simple and easy-to-use interface.

+**Use Cases:**

+* **Increase Community Engagement:** Daily tokens can be used to incentivize users to participate in the project and be more active on the platform.
+* **Reward Early Adopters:** Daily tokens can be used to reward users who support the project in its early stages.
+* **Boost User Retention:** Daily tokens can be used to keep users engaged with the platform and encourage further participation.

+**How to Use:**

+1. **Project Setup:** Clone the frame's code from the GitHub repository ([Go to Repo](https://github.com/virjilakrum/frame_for_farcaster)).
+2. **Install Requirements:** Install all required dependencies (`frames.js`, `warpcast`, `@solana/web3.js`).
+3. **Configuration:** Set the `SOLANA_NETWORK`, `TOKEN_CONTRACT_ADDRESS`, and `TREASURY_WALLET_PRIVATE_KEY` values in the `package.json` file.
+4. **Run:** Run the frame by executing the `npm start` command.
+5. **Integration:** Integrate the frame into the Warpcast platform and allow users to claim tokens.

+**Notes:**

+* This frame is a starting point and can be customized according to your needs.
+* Token distribution rules and amounts can be adjusted based on your project's specific requirements.
+* For security reasons, never store the `TREASURY_WALLET_PRIVATE_KEY` value in code in a production environment.

+**Support:**

+If you have any questions or issues with this frame, feel free to open an issue on the GitHub repository or contact me at [https://m.youtube.com/watch?v=_fcdEgoy340](https://m.youtube.com/watch?v=_fcdEgoy340).

+**License:**

+This frame is licensed under the MIT License.

 ## About the Listing & Scope

 The goal of this project is to develop a Warpcast Frame that will be used for daily token giveaway.
 The frame has 3 key features: